-PlayCanvas is a popular 3D WebGL game engine open sourced on GitHub, with an editor available online and good documentation.
-See the Building up a basic demo with PlayCanvas subpage for high level details, and further articles showing how to create demos using the PlayCanvas library, and the online editor.
+PlayCanvas is a popular 3D WebGL game engine open-sourced on GitHub, with an editor available online and good documentation.
+See the Building up a basic demo with PlayCanvas subpage for higher-level details, and further articles showing how to create demos using the PlayCanvas library, and the online editor.

 Building up a basic demo with Three.js

 Three.js, like any other library, gives you a huge advantage: instead of writing hundreds of lines of WebGL code to build anything interesting you can use built-in helper functions to do it a lot easier and faster.
 See the Building up a basic demo with Three.js subpage for the step-by-step process of creating the demo.